Michigan Senate GOP probe: No systemic fraud in election - News Break

 "The committee strongly recommends citizens use a critical eye and ear toward those who have pushed demonstrably false theories for their own personal gain," the panel wrote days after Republican activists requested an Arizona-style "forensic" audit of the election.

-The committee's three Republicans did recommend legislation to close "real vulnerabilities" in future elections.
-Election-related bills are pending in the GOP-controlled Legislature, including proposed tougher photo ID rules that the Senate passed last week and the House amended and approved Wednesday.
-But Democratic Gov. Gretchen Whitmer will veto them if they reach her desk.
+The committee's three Republicans did recommend legislation that would close "real vulnerabilities" in future elections.
+Election-related bills are pending, including proposed tougher photo ID rules that the Senate passed last week, but Democratic Gov. Gretchen Whitmer will veto them if they reach her desk.

 Election night results in northern Michigan's rural Antrim County, which has roughly 23,000 residents, initially erroneously showed a local victory for Biden over Trump.
 But it was attributed to human error, not any problems with machines, and corrected.
 A hand recount turned up no signs of shenanigans.